Clomid (Clomifene Citrate)

 What If You Miss a Dose?

-If it’s almost time for your next dose, skip the missed dose and take your next dose as scheduled.
-Don’t take a double dose to make up for the missed one, as this may increase your chance of side effects.
+Important: Never take a double dose to make up for a missed one, as this may increase side effects.

 Available Tablet Strengths